 During long road trips, I love spending a day or two at a campground to relax, recharge my batteries and enjoy nature.
-Death Valley camping is quite a different environment than most camping areas, but the national park has plenty of places to set up your tent if you’re interested in that sort of thing.
+The desert of Death Valley National Park is quite a different environment than most camping areas, but the national park has plenty of places to set up your tent if you’re interested in that sort of thing.

-I stayed in DV for a single night and had an enjoyable experience with nature, made more exciting by the howling coyotes.
+I stayed at Furnace Creek Campground in DV for a single night and had an enjoyable experience with nature, made more exciting by the howling coyotes.
 More on that later…

 Campgrounds in Death Valley National Park

-here.
-There are nine official spots.
-Four are open all year, three are only open from October to April, because during the warmer months it’s just too hot to stay there, and two high-elevation campgrounds are only open from March to November, because during the colder months it’s too cold to stay there.
+There are nine official campgrounds.
+Four are open all year.
+Three are only open from October to April, because during the warmer months it’s just too hot to stay there.
+Two high-elevation campgrounds are only open from March to November, because during the colder months it’s too cold to stay there.

 We arrived in Death Valley on a May evening and went to the Furnace Creek Campground, one of the park’s most popular.
-At $18/night, it’s also the most expensive.
-(The others range from free to $14.)
+At $22/night (prices accurate as of 2019), it’s also the most expensive.
+(The others range from free to $16.)
 Furnace Creek is located at 196 feet below sea level, so if you’ve never camped below sea level, there’s the novelty aspect to enjoy.

 During the hot summer months, Furnace Creek isn’t manned.
 There’s a pay box at the entrance and everything is first-come, first-serve.
 I was worried my friend Jason and I might be the only ones there, but it turns out there were a couple dozen other crazies with us on that scorching night.